QSAN: A Near-term Achievable Quantum Self-Attention Network: Introduction

-The layout of this paper is as follows.
-Some basics are reviewed in section 2.
-QLS, QBSASM and QSAM are proposed in section 3.
-The potential of quantum coordinates and the design of QSAN are explained in Section 4.
+The rest of this paper is organized as follows.
+Basic theory and fundamental principles are summarized in section 2.
+QSAM with QLS, QBSASM are proposed in section 3.
+QSAN and its corresponding quantum circuits are designed in Section 4.
 The experiments and discussions are conducted in Section 5.
-Finally, the conclusion is elaborated in Section 6.
+Finally, the conclusion is drawn in Section 6.